In a few weeks students can begin submitting their applications for Google Summer of Code 2015.

-KDE is applying to be a mentoring organization again this year, and I’ve already been contacted by several students looking to do a Google Summer of Code project with KDE (and specifically Amarok in my case).
-Prospective Summer of Code students usually have lots of enthusiasm, and they often write great proposals with little or no help, but sometimes these proposals might not be structured so well or lack key information.
+KDE has been accepted as a mentoring organization again this year, and I’ve already been contacted by several students looking to do a Google Summer of Code project with KDE.
+Prospective Summer of Code students usually have lots of enthusiasm, and they often write great proposals with little or no help, but sometimes these proposals might not be structured well or lack key information.

 I’ve seen my share of good and bad proposals.
 I’ve been a Google Summer of Code student with KDE three times (four if you count Summer of KDE) so I’ve been in the very situation prospective Summer of Code students find themselves right now.
-I’ve also been on the other side of the fence: I haven’t been a Google Summer of Code mentor yet, but I have mentored Google Code-In students and I’m a professional software engineering instructor (since 2008), so I like to think I can relate with both students and mentors in this case.
+I’ve also been on the other side of the fence: I have been a Google Summer of Code and Google Code-In mentor (and organization administrator) and I’m a professional software engineering instructor (since 2008), so I like to think I can relate with both students and mentors in this case.

 This post is for students who wish to take part in Google Summer of Code.

-Google Summer of Code is a kind of like a scholarship program, and a very competitive one: if you get picked, you’re one of just a thousand students in the whole world (1075 last year, 51 of those with KDE) who get to spend their summer hacking on Free Software while learning from the very best hackers, and get paid for it too!
-In order to do that, you need to submit an application to Google.
+Google Summer of Code is a kind of like a scholarship program, and a very competitive one: if you get picked, you’re one of just a thousand students in the world (1307 last year, 40 of those with KDE) who get to spend their summer hacking on open source software while learning from the very best software craftsmen, and get paid for it too.
+In order to achieve that, you need to submit an application to Google.
 An application is essentially a bunch of information you enter in a form, the most important part of it is your proposal.

-A Google Summer of Code proposal is a document, it can be rich text but it’s best to consider it a plain text document because the web application that handles proposals has only basic formatting features.
+A Google Summer of Code proposal is a document, it can be rich text but it’s best to consider it plain text because the web application that handles proposal only has basic formatting features.

 Writing a good proposal is not easy, especially if you’re a student making first contact with an organization, in this case your proposal is your best advertisement.
-You have to convince the organization (or at least some key people inside it) why YOU are the right person for the job!
+You have to convince the organization (or at least some key people inside it) why you of all people are the right person for the job.
 What follows applies to KDE, but it should work for other organizations as well.

 I used to structure my proposals the following way (worked well 3 times).
-It’s not a rule!
+This is not a hard rule.
 You can structure your proposal otherwise, but I think this is a good guideline if you need some inspiration:

 - Introduction.
-Every software project should solve a problem.
+Your software project should solve a clearly defined problem.
 Before offering the solution (your Google Summer of Code project), you should first define the problem.
 What’s the current state of things?
 What’s the issue you wish to solve and why?
 Then you should conclude with a sentence or two about your solution.
 This is somewhat like an elevator pitch.

 - Project goals.
 This section should again be short and to the point, and it might be a good idea to format it like a list.
 You should propose a clear list of deliverables, explaining exactly what you promise to do and what you do not plan to do.
-“Future developments” can be mentioned, but your promise for the three months of Google Summer of Code term is what counts.
+“Future developments” can be mentioned, but your promise for the three months of the Google Summer of Code season is what counts.
 At this point you are making a commitment.

 - Implementation.
 This section can be longer and more detailed.
 You should describe what you plan to do as a solution for the problem you defined earlier.
 You don’t need to provide a lot of technical details, but you do need to show that you understand the technology and illustrate key technical elements of your proposed solution in reasonable detail.

 - Timeline.
 This section is easily overlooked, yet it’s arguably more important than the previous section.
-With the timeline you show that you understand the problem, that you have thought hard about a solution, and that you have also broken it down into manageable bits.
-If your timeline is reasonable and its deadlines achievable, you show that you have an actual plan on how to approach it.
-With this section you set expectations, so don’t make promises you can’t keep.
+With the timeline you show that you understand the problem, that you have thought hard about a solution, and that you have also broken the solution down into manageable bits.
+If your timeline is reasonable and its deadlines achievable, you show that you have an actual plan on how to go from idea to delivery.
+With this section you set expectations, so do not make promises you can’t keep.
 A modest, realistic and detailed timeline is much better than a timeline that promises to move mountains.
 Mentors are often among the top professionals in their field, and they can easily spot unrealistic timelines.

 Overall, submit your proposal early, keep it short but include all the necessary information.
 Get it reviewed by the right people in the organization, well before submitting it to the Google Summer of Code web application.
-In KDE’s case you should submit your proposal to the contributors’ mailing list of the relevant subproject as published on the ideas page.
+As far as KDE is concerned, you should submit your proposal to the developers mailing list of the relevant subproject as published on the ideas page.
 I can’t stress this enough: get feedback.
 Organizations want good proposals and good students, and are usually eager to help you improve your proposal.
 Just write a brief and informal email, attach your proposal and ask for feedback.
-No need to write “Dear Sir” and such, we’re cool

 I hope this advice proves useful.
 We have also gathered some accepted proposals from past years, you might find them useful as inspiration.

-You can submit more than one proposal to the same organization or different organizations to increase your chances, but don’t overdo it: quality is better than quantity.
+You can submit more than one proposal to the same organization or different organizations to increase your chances, but my advice is to not overdo it: quality is better than quantity.